ITSLeeds/VectorTiles/README.md

 #### Uploading your tiles

-Once you have created your tiles simply upload them to your server using an FTP client such as [Filezilla](https://filezilla-project.org/)
+Once you have created your tiles simply upload them to your server using an FTP client such as [Filezilla](https://filezilla-project.org/).
+We suggest you cteate a `tiles` folder on your server and keep each tileset in its own subfolder.

 #### Modifying HTML Headers